 Once upon a beach there were two boys.
 The princeling and the fat boy.
 The princeling vacationed on the Southern coast with his parents.
 He lived in a crisp beach front villa and the ocean rose to meet it every morning.
 The princeling's white bedroom shimmered, and the blue ocean licked his small white feet.
 The ocean existed just for the boy's delight.
 But one day the shimmering bedroom and the ocean weren't enough, and the princeling ventured off.
 He walked along the beach, walked and walked, and after a while he noticed the sand was turning shabby and cold, and soon it ceased altogether.
-He hesitated, then stepped on the strip of black pebbles.
+He hesitated, then stepped onto a strip of black pebbles.
 Alongside, the waves foamed with plastic.
 Bruised toys.
 Torn wraps.
 He looked up, saw another boy stand at the edge of the water.
 Fat and unkempt, keeping watch over a pile of trash.
 The princeling approached.

 "What do you want?" the fat boy shouted.